If you want your business to succeed in 2022 and beyond, you need to shape your marketing plans around these two key truths:

 You could just repurpose your standard TV commercial and put it online as a video, but it’s likely not going to convert as well as one specifically designed for mobile.
 One small change is all you need.
 Just make sure that you have a strong hook in the first few seconds of your video.

 A hook is an open question in the viewer’s mind.
 What’s going to happen?
 How are they going to solve this problem?
-Why is that grown woman dressed as Goldilocks?
+What are these two houses talking about?

 Set the hook and viewers will be compelled to stop scrolling and watch.
 It’s also a good idea to make sure your product or branding appears in those first five seconds.
 Even if viewers don’t watch the whole thing, they’ll at least glimpse what you have to offer.

 Remember that YouTube and social media aren’t the only places that mobile users view videos.
 They may also land on your website.
-When they do, they should be able to easily watch your videos.
+When they do, they should be able to easily watch your videos there too.

 So, to make video work for mobile you need to think about not just the video itself, but how it’s being delivered.
 Does it load quickly?
 Does it impact your page load times?
 Can mobile users watch it without flipping their phones?

 Keep in mind that 53% of visits are abandoned if a mobile site takes longer than 3 seconds to load.
+That’s one reason why Google has moved to a mobile-first indexing model for search engine ranking.
 Your videos shouldn’t bog down your website.
 If they do, talk to your web designer.
 There may be an issue in your settings that’s causing the problem.

 If you want to make video work for mobile you need to make videos that can stand in silence.
 Including captions is a great first step, but you can do more than that.
 You can also add text into the video itself like we did in our Why IdeaRocket video below.
 Of course, we want you to watch it with the sound on, but even without sound the central idea is conveyed.